-Having a Change Management plan template is necessary to plan change seamlessly.
+Having a Change Management plan template is necessary to carry out change initiatives seamlessly at an organization.
 Change is a complicated process that is influenced by several factors.
-Having a well-defined change management plan template by your side can reduce a lot of your efforts and stress.
+Having a well-defined change management plan template by your side can smoothen the process and unburden your management teams.

-A change management plan helps an organization strategize things such as processes, communication protocol, training, impact analysis, success metrics, and more.
+Change management plans must take into consideration, an organization's processes, communication protocol, training method, and impact analysis, success metrics, and more.
 Having a well-designed template will organize all your ideas and will act as a log for all the decisions and discussions.

 In this article, we will discuss factors you must consider while creating a template for your organization.

-It allows learning from the past and improves the change process.
+A good change management template must be iterative and must learn from the past and to improves the change process.
 It takes a disciplined approach to adhere to the template.
 Each template is unique and we will explore them all in this blog post.

 5 Types of Change Management Plan Template